 Joanne M. Denison - Patent Attorney - J.D., B.S.M.E.

-JoAnne M. Denison is a patent attorney who has specialized in the areas of patent, trademark and copyright law for the past 25+ years.
+JoAnne M. Denison is a patent attorney (inactive, administrative) who has specialized in the areas of patent, trademark and copyright law for the past 25+ years.
 She was graduated from the University of Illinois in 1979 with a Bachelor of Science in Thermo-Mechanical Engineering and received her law degree from Indiana University in 1985.
 During this time she has been associated with the law firms of Cook, Wetzel and Egan; Burditt and Radzius; and, Michael, Best and Friedrich where she was a partner.

 Her trademark work includes foreign and domestic prosecution of patents and trademarks, including cancellations and oppositions and appeals before the TTAB and CAFC, and oral arguments and preparation before these courts.
 Trademark and patent transactional work included extensive foreign and domestic licensing and joint ventures Her patent areas include the fields of basic mechanical, biotech, software and electronics inventions both U.S. and foreign.
 She has prosecuted litigation appeals to the Illinois Court of Appeals and the Illinois Supreme Court.